 - Original Title: A song called Hate

-- Genres: Documentary, Music, LGBTQ
+- Genres: Documentary, Music

 - Production Year: 2020